-- 2.1.1 Unless otherwise specified in any Applicable Pricing Supplement, the Notes shall be registered electronically, serially numbered and denominated in a minimum amount of N5,000,000 and integral multiples of N1,000 in excess thereof; and will be sold at such discount from their face value amounts as shall be agreed upon by the Issuing and Placing Agent and the Issuer; and shall have a maturity not exceeding 270 (two hundred and seventy) days, including the roll over from the Issue Date. - 2.1.2 The Notes issued under this Programme will be denominated in Naira. - 2.1.3 The Notes issued will be in the form of short-term Zero Coupon Notes and will not bear interest, other than in the case of late payment. - 2.1.4 The Notes will be delivered to the Issuing and Placing Agent in dematerialised (uncertificated, book entry) form; shall be registered by the Issuing, and Placing Agent with the CSD, which shall serve as the custodian and central depository of the Notes; and the Issuing and Placing Agent may deal in the Notes in accordance with the CSD procedures and guidelines. - 2.2 Title - 2.2.1 The title to the Notes will pass upon credit to the CSD account of the Noteholder. - 2.2.2 Transfer of title to the Notes shall be effected in accordance with the rules governing transfer of title in securities held by the CSD. - 2.2.3 The Issuer and the Agent may, save where there is a manifest error, deem and treat the registered holder of any Note as indicated in the records of the CSD and the Registrar as the legal and beneficial owner thereof for all purposes, including but not limited to the payment of outstanding obligations in respect of the Notes, and no liability shall attach to any person for such a determination.
+- 2.1.1 Unless otherwise specified in any Applicable Pricing Supplement, the Notes shall be registered electronically, serially numbered and denominated in a minimum amount of N5,000,000 and integral multiples of N1,000 in excess thereof; and will be sold at such discount from their face value amounts as shall be agreed upon by the Issuing and Placing Agent and the Issuer; and shall have a maturity not exceeding 270 (two hundred and seventy) days, including the roll over from the Issue Date. - 2.1.2 The Notes issued under this Programme shall be denominated in Nigerian Naira in a minimum amount of ₦1,000. - 2.1.3 The Notes issued will be in the form of short-term Zero-Coupon Notes and will not bear interest, other than in the case of late payment. - 2.1.4 Notes will be issued through book-entry deposit by crediting the CSD account of applicants and Registers of Noteholders shall be maintained by the CSD and the Issuing, Calculation and Paying Agent. - 2.2 Title - 2.2.1 The title to the Notes will pass upon credit to the CSD account of the Noteholder. - 2.2.2 Transfer of title to the Notes shall be effected in accordance with the rules governing transfer of title in securities held by the CSD. - 2.2.3 The Issuer and the Agent may, save where there is a manifest error, deem and treat the registered holder of any Note as indicated in the records of the CSD and the Registrar as the legal and beneficial owner thereof for all purposes, including but not limited to the payment of outstanding obligations in respect of the Notes, and no liability shall attach to any person for such a determination.

-3. Status of the Notes
+Status of the Notes

-The Notes shall constitute a direct, unconditional and unsubordinated obligation of the Issuer and the Notes shall rank pari passu among themselves and, save for certain debt obligations mandatorily preferred by law, pari passu with all other present and future secured and unsubordinated obligations of the Issuer outstanding from time to time.
+The Notes constitute senior unsecured obligations of the Issuer and the Notes rank pari passu among themselves and, save for certain debts preferred by law, pari passu with all other present and future senior unsecured obligations of the Issuer outstanding from time to time.